NYU-DataServices/RDM-instruction/CONTRIBUTING.md

  * `git add <FILE-NAMES>`
  * `git commit -m "A descriptive commit message"`

 8. While you were working some other changes might have gone in and break your stuff or vice versa.
 This can be a *merge conflict* but also conflicting behavior or code.
-Before you test, merge with master.
+Before you test, merge with main.

  * `git fetch upstream`
- * `git merge upstream/master`
+ * `git merge upstream/main`

 9. Test.
 Run the program and do something related to your feature/fix.
 10. Push the branch, uploading it to GitHub.